Local Ramsey Spaces in Matet Forcing Extensions and Finitely Many Near-Coherence Classes: Introduction

+By work of Mioduszewski our result has applications to analysis, namely the number of composants of $\beta({\mathbb R}^+)-{\mathbb R}^+$ corresponds by \cite{Mio1,Mio2} to the number of near-coherence classes of ultrafilters.
+Blass \cite{ncf1} gives applications to cofinality classes of short non standard models of arithmetic, and to the decomposition of the ideal of compact linear operators on a Hilbert space into proper subideals.
+His results on equivalent characterisations of indecomposability can be translated to: For $n \geq 1$, There is a decomposition of the ideal of compact operators into $n$ proper subideals such that the union of any two different of them is the whole ideal, if and only if there are exactly $n$ near-coherence classes.
+The correspondence is defined in \cite{BlassWeiss}.

+In the remainder of the introduction we recall some definitions from the realm of near coherence and special ultrafilters over $\omega$.
+For the cardinal invariants $\gd$ and $\cov{\meager}$ we refer the reader to \cite{Blasshandbook}.

-By a {\em filter over $\omega$} we mean a non-empty subset of ${\mathscr P}(\omega)$ that is closed under supersets and under finite intersections and that does not contain the empty set.
-We call a filter {\em non-principal} if it contains all cofinite sets and we call it an ultrafilter if it is a maximal filter.
+Let $S$ be a countable set.
+By a {\em filter over $S$} we mean a non-empty subset of ${\mathcal P}(S)$ that is closed under supersets and under finite intersections and that does not contain the empty set.
+We call a filter over $S$ {\em non-principal} if it contains all cofinite subsets of $S$.
+A $\subseteq$-maximal filter is an ultrafilter.